 - Minor injuries, hot or cold temperatures, exercise, stress, or emotions may trigger allergic reactions.

-- Often, the specific allergen cannot be identified unless you have had a similar reaction in the past.
+- Often, the specific allergen cannot be identified unless someone has had a similar reaction in the past.

 - Allergies and the tendency to have allergic reactions run in some families.

 - Many people who have one trigger tend to have other triggers as well.